-Our water use and efficiency objectives are driven by our Water Resource Management Strategic Plan, which provides APS timely and reliable information to manage our water resources portfolio efficiently and effectively.
-The plan also helps ensure that we have long-term water supplies and water contingency plans for each of our facilities, even in times of extended drought.
+The APS Water Resource Management Strategic Plan includes information to help efficiently manage our water resources portfolio.
+It helps ensure long-term water supplies and water contingency plans for each of our facilities, even in times of extended drought.
 Each APS power plant has a unique water strategy, developed to promote efficient and sustainable use of water.
-In addition, other efforts, such as retiring or upgrading water-intensive power plants and increasingly using renewable energy and implementing energy efficiency, add to our overall water conservation.

 Our usage of reclaimed water is a prime example of a sustainable balance, exemplifying our awareness of the water-energy nexus.
 A critical asset in our water resource strategy is Palo Verde Nuclear Generating Station, an internationally recognized leader in the use of reclaimed water for power generation.
 Thanks in large part to Palo Verde, reclaimed water accounted for 74 percent of the water used in our generating facilities in 2016.
 This is crucial in Arizona where a non-renewable water resource like groundwater accounts for 40 percent of statewide water use.
 APS has committed to a long-term goal of reducing groundwater use.
 In 2016, we reduced groundwater use by 28 percent compared to 2014 usage, far surpassing our goal of 8 percent.

 Additional water conservation efforts include retiring older, water-intensive units, upgrading to more water-efficient technologies at existing plants, and increasingly using renewable energy and supporting energy efficiency among our customer base.
 Over the next 10 years, our goal is to reduce water intensity company-wide by 20 percent compared to a 2014 baseline.